 Unfortunately, conflicting data challenges facing this stock assessment were compounded by the manner in which alternative models were presented and reported.
-While the SSC greatly appreciates the assessment authors' efforts to address all of the previous requests for alternative models, a big difficulty with this year's assessment is that alternative models are not adequately reported to allow evaluation by the CPT or SSC.
-In the future, when time is limited, it is more imperative to limit the number of alternative models to those that can be carefully documented, instead of attempting to address all requests with limited documentation.
-The SSC recommends that the number of alternative snow crab models be brought forward with full documentation, and should be assessed annually, during the May CPT meeting.
+While the SSC greatly appreciates the assessment authors' efforts to address all of the previous requests for alternative models, a big difficulty with this year's assessment is that alternative models are not adequately reported to allow evaluation by the Plan Team or SSC.
+In the future, when time is limited, it is more imperative to limit the number of alternative models to those that can be carefully documented instead of attempting to address all requests with limited documentation.
+The SSC recommends that the number of alternative snow crab models to be brought forward with full documentation and evaluation should be evaluated annually during the May Crab Plan Team meeting.

 In this assessment, alternative models included multiple model changes, thus making it impossible to decipher the effects of any one change on model results.
 Model 1 makes three changes from Model 0, Model 2 includes three additional changes, Model 3 includes two more, whereas Models 4 and 5 include 1 change each.
-Difficulty understanding the model changes and their implications extended to members of the public, who also expressed serious concerns about transparency, and the level of documentation for proposed new models in this year's stock assessment.
-To be useful, each sequential change should be a stand-alone model, to allow the effects of individual changes to be evaluated individually.
-Consistent with the Terms of Reference, the SSC strongly supports the CPT's recommendation for careful documentation of incremental effects of model changes on results.
-Information should be presented in such a way as to allow understandable comparisons among alternative models and outcomes, including factors that are important in determining model results.
+Difficulties to understand the model changes and their implications extended to members of the public, who also expressed serious concerns about transparency and the level of documentation for proposed new models in this year's stock assessment.
+To be useful, each sequential change should be a stand-alone model to allow the effects of individual changes to be evaluated individually.
+Consistent with the Terms of Reference, the SSC strongly supports the Team's recommendation for careful documentation of effects of incremental effects of model changes on results.
+Information should be presented in such a way to allow understandable comparisons among alternative models and outcomes, including factors that are important in determining model results.

-The CPT raised concerns about the six alternative models.
-For instance, they were concerned about large differences in results from Models 0 and 1, even though the model changes involved relatively minor reparameterizations.
+The Crab Plan Team raised concerns about the six alternative models.
+For instance, they were concerned about large differences in results from Models 0 and 1 even though the model changes involved relatively minor re-parameterizations.
 The author later confirmed the Model 0 configuration was correct, but the Model 1 configuration incorrectly increased weighting of the trawl discard catch.
 A subsequent reconfigured Model 1 produced results similar to Model 0.
-In addition, the CPT expressed concerns that the results suggest that Model 0 converges to a local (not global) minimum, because the objective function was higher than that for the almost identical Model 1.
-Finally, the CPT also observed that the likelihood associated with the female growth smoothing parameter changed substantially among Models 1, 2, and 3.
+In addition, the Team expressed concerns that the results suggest that Model 0 converges to a local (not global) minimum because the objective function was higher than that for the almost identical Model 1.
+Finally, the Team also observed that the likelihood associated with the female growth smoothing parameter changed substantially among Models 1, 2, and 3.
 The Team discussed the poor model fit to female mature biomass (Fig. 62), but a solution is uncertain.
-As a matter of standard practice, the SSC requests that a suite of alternative starting parameter values be employed to help assure that models converge to a global, not a local, minimum.
+As a matter of standard practice, the SSC requests that a suite of alternative starting parameter values should be employed to help assure that models converge to a global not a local minimum.